Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Introduction

 Our approach is grounded in a network utility maximization (NUM) framework \cite{tutorial_doyle}.
 The solution decomposes into several parts with an intuitive interpretation, such as routing, scheduling, and flow control.
 The structure of the NUM solution provides insight into the design of our scheme, Diff-Max.
-Thanks to separating routing and scheduling, Diff-Max makes the practical implementation easier and minimizes cross-layer operations.
-We also propose two practical schemes; Diff-subMax and wDiff-subMax.
-The following are the key contributions of this work: \begin{itemize} \item We propose a new system model and NUM framework to separate routing and scheduling.
+By separating routing and scheduling, Diff-Max makes the practical implementation easier and minimizes cross-layer operations.
+The following are the key contributions of this work: \begin{itemize} \item We propose a new system model and NUM framework to separate routing and flow scheduling.
 Our solution to the NUM problem, separates routing and scheduling such that routing is implemented at the network layer, and scheduling is at the link layer.
-Based on the structure of the NUM solution, we propose Diff-Max. \item We extend Diff-Max to employ routing and scheduling parts, but disable the link activation part of the scheduling algorithm.
+Based on the structure of the NUM solution, we propose Diff-Max.
+We show that the deterministic version of Diff-Max optimizes utility, and we conjecture that its stochastic version satisfies stability and utility optimality. \item We extend Diff-Max to employ routing and intra-node scheduling, but disable inter-node scheduling.
 We call the new framework Diff-subMax, which reduces computational complexity and overhead significantly, and provides high throughput improvements in practice.
-Namely, Diff-subMax only needs information from one-hop away neighbors to make its routing and scheduling decisions. \item We propose a window-based routing mechanism, wDiff-subMax, which implements routing, but disables the scheduling. wDiff-subMax is designed for the scenarios, in which the implementation of the scheduling algorithm in the link layer is impossible (or not preferable) due to device restrictions. wDiff-subMax makes routing decision on the fly, and minimizes overhead. \item We evaluate our schemes in a multi-hop setting and consider their interaction with transport, network, and link layers.
-We perform numerical calculations confirming that Diff-Max is as good as backpressure.
-We implement our schemes in a simulator; ns-2 \cite{ns2}, and show that they significantly improve throughput as compared to adaptive routing schemes such as Ad hoc On-Demand Distance Vector (AODV) \cite{aodv}.
-Finally, we implemented a prototype of wDiff-subMax on Galaxy Nexus smartphones with Android 4.0 (Ice Cream Sandwich) \cite{android40}. \end{itemize}
+Namely, Diff-subMax only needs information from one-hop away neighbors to make its routing and scheduling decisions.
+Furthermore, we show that the deterministic version of Diff-subMax provides utility optimality for the networks with pre-determined inter-node scheduling. \item We propose a window-based routing scheme, wDiff-subMax, which implements routing, but disables the scheduling. wDiff-subMax is a heuristic developed based on Diff-Max and Diff-subMax, and it is designed for the scenarios, in which the implementation of the scheduling in the link layer is impossible (or not desirable) \eg due to device restrictions. wDiff-subMax makes the routing decisions on the fly, and reduces overhead. \item We evaluate our schemes in a multi-hop setting and consider their interaction with transport, network, and link layers.
+We implement our schemes in a simulator; ns-2 \cite{ns2}, and show that they significantly improve throughput as compared to adaptive routing schemes such as Ad hoc On-Demand Distance Vector (AODV) \cite{aodv} and Destination-Sequenced Distance-Vector Routing (DSDV) \cite{dsdv}. \end{itemize}